zuchka/railway-docs/src/docs/deploy/healthchecks.md

 Under Service → Settings, input your health endpoint.
 Railway will wait for this endpoint to serve a `200` status code before switching traffic to your new deployment.

 Here's another sentence.
 It's just a tess to see how Vale works and what we can do with it.
+The Google style package should catch things like passive voice (and extensive use of parentheses)

 ## Timeout